Build a Container¶

 directory, but those changes will not persist when you are finished

 using the container.
-To make your changes persistent, use the --writable
+To make your changes persistent, use the --writable flag

 when you invoke your container.